 - Just starting out?
 Get two Sanabul long sleeve rash guards ($60 total) so you always have a clean one ready.
 Pair them with the rest of the starter kit in my beginner gear guide.

 - Training regularly and want an upgrade?
-The Hayabusa Lightweight is the best long-term investment at $55.
+The Hayabusa Fusion is the best long-term investment at $60.

 - On a tight budget?
-The Elite Sports rash guard at $26 is the cheapest option that doesn’t compromise on stitching quality.
+The Elite Sports short sleeve at $20 is the cheapest mid-tier option.

 - Always go long sleeve first.
 Add a short sleeve later for hot days.